EmmaEwert/KITTY/README.md

 character controllers, enemy AI, interaction behaviours etc. yourself, *or* use an off-the-shelf engine which will work as expected with KITTY's `PropertyHook` component.

-Note: This README is a teaser for 1.0.0 – some features are not yet implemented as described.

 ## Seamless basic integration

 KITTY supports importing Tiled's `.tmx` and `.tsx` file formats natively in Unity.